yypy22/yypy22/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F76B84&width=435&lines=Thank+you+for+visiting+my+GitHub!)](https://git.io/typing-svg)

-✍🏻 I'm a second-year computer science student based in the uk.
+✍🏻 I'm a second-year computer science student based in the UK.

 📆 Currently, I'm dedicating my efforts to honing my skills in AI.
 Additionally, I actively study data structures and algorithms in Python.

 👨🏻‍💻 I'm highly interested in HCI or ML, with a specific focus on NLP, along with a keen interest in the other AI field.

-📈 I have experience working with Python and Django with large scale development 📈 Kaggle Silver medal solo
+📈 I have experience working with Python and Django with large-scale development 📈 Kaggle Silver medal solo
 📈 NLP summer school at Tokyo University
 📈 Data Science online course at Tokyo University